WangLabHKUST/MOPCR/example/README.md

 ## Clinical dataset

-Please include T, N, KI67 in columns of the clinical table.
+Please include HER2, ER, T, N, KI67 and G3 in columns of the clinical table.
 If you don't have the information, please leave blank in the cell.

+HER2: HER2 status, please enter 0 for negative or 1 for positive.

+ER: ER status, please enter 0 for negative or 1 for positive.

 T: Primary tumor grade, please fill 0 for T1 and T2, and 1 for T3 and T4.

 N: whether nearby lymph nodes have cancer or not.
 0 for no and 1 for yes.

 KI67: KI67 index, please enter values ranged from 0 to 1.

+G3: Primary tumor grade, please enter 0 for tumor grade T1/T2/T4 or 1 for tumor grade T3.

 If you have survival data (e.g., disease-free survival), you can also include them in the table: